ephes/fastdeploy/docs/cli.md

 Commands:
-  coverage      Run and show coverage. createuser    Create a new user. docs          default: mkdocs serve --build: clean, openapi and... docs-build    build mkdocs docs-clean    Delete the site_path directory recursively.
+  coverage      Run and show coverage. createuser    Create a new user.
+Username and password are either set via
+                environment variables, to create an initial user via ansible for example, or interactively via the command line. deploy-production   Deploy to production environment. deploy-staging      Deploy to staging environment. docs          default: mkdocs serve --build: clean, openapi and... docs-build    build mkdocs docs-clean    Delete the site_path directory recursively.